konradkeska/subliminal-next/README.md

 I've decided to make this theme because I really liked the idea behind Subliminal, but wanted slightly more electrifying look and more diverse functionality related to my needs (not only JavaScript focused).

+## Basic concept

+We want to highlight only what is important and therefore increase our productivity by making our brain automatically recognize some patterns:

+- Red - function/class declarations, returns, comparison
+- Yellow - function calls, assignment, logic
+- Blue - literals (numbers, booleans), types
+- Green - strings

 ## Font

 The font I use in the theme samples section is **Dank Mono** which is available to purchase - [here](https://dank.sh/).